-We present the performance for normal phenotypes with covariate effect in Figure 8a.
-We omit the results with null covariate effect because the change of performances is hardly noticeable.

-In scenarios 1 and 2 where GxE effect and environmental main effect are both non-zero, and the expected , and are thus eligible effect of allelefor TDR assessment.
+We present the performance for Gaussian phenotypes in Figure 8a.
+In scenarios 1 and 2 where GxE effect is null, all methods controlled the FDR (Figure 8a, left), and are thus eligible for TDR assessment.
 In scenario 3 and 4 where GxE exists (Figure 8a, right), VLA attained the highest TDR, and the advantage is more pronounced in scenario 4 where GxE exists with null environment main effect, because VLA is meant to prioritize pure GxE; the performance of DGL and LVT fell behind VLA and DLM because DGL and LVT are meant to captures multiplicative vQTL, but the variance loci we simulated were additive; DRM captures additive vQTL but also emphasize robustness, its FDR was indeed the closest to 5% (Figure 8a, left panel, blue bar), but its TDR is not optimal (Figure 8a, right panel, blue) when the phenotype is Gaussian.